How To Dispute Credit Report Errors

 By law, a CRA is required to investigate a dispute within thirty to forty-five days of its filing.
 In thirty days (or forty-five if the dispute is based on your annual free credit report), the CRA will notify you of the outcome of your dispute.
 If you submit your complaint by mail, the notification will be mailed to you; if you file online, you can receive email updates throughout the investigation.

 Based on the investigation, the CRA will either update the current status of the disputed information (which may include letting you know if the furnisher of the information verified that it was reporting correctly) or delete the item from your file.
 If the creditor has verified information that you disputed as accurate, the information will remain in your credit file, but you can add a statement of explanation.
-Learn how to add a statement of explanation to your credit file.

 Remember, the credit reporting agencies do not create the information on your credit file; they are simply repositories for the information provided them by creditors.
 It is best to monitor your credit regularly to make sure all the information is up-to-date and accurate.